Locke-bot/drone_project/drones/README.md

 All project dependencies are available in the ***requirement.txt*** file, and are ready to be installed as described below.

+You can see all the API endpoint documentation on Postman here ***https://documenter.getpostman.com/view/10489218/UVXjLGQA#intro***

 ## Build Instructions

 From your command line tool run the steps below to build the project: